 True leadership does not reside within individual leaders but manifests in their relationships with others.
 As a result, differentiation of self can only be understood and evaluated in a relational context.
-The most important indicator of a leader’s differentiation of self is the degree of toxicity within the organizations or teams they lead.
+The most important indicator of self-differentiated leadership is the degree of toxicity within the organizations or teams they lead.
 The longer a poor self-differentiated leader is in charge, the more the toxicity in the organization will grow.

 Very poorly differentiated leaders rarely seek help on their own.
 They only work with a coach when it is mandated by others.
 Others with more self-awareness (a feature of higher self-differentiation) understand the need to improve their self-differentiation and seek out an effective coach.
 Despite the need for effective coaches, finding one who can build a leader’s self-differentiation is hard.
 The best ones tend to have a solid background in psychology and a clear understanding of business organizations.